mhajas/keycloak-workshop/README.md

     ```bash
     eval $(minikube docker-env) && docker build . -t quarkus-oidc-extension:1.0.0-SNAPSHOT -f src/main/docker/Dockerfile.jvm
     ```
+5. This application also needs to trust Keycloak certificate and therefore we need to configure truststore.
+The application expects the truststore to be present in a Kubernetes Secret with name `i-trust-keycloak-secret`.
+Create it using the following command.
+    ```bash
+    kubectl -n keycloak-namespace create secret generic i-trust-keycloak-secret --from-file=../i-trust-keycloak.jks
+    ```
-5. Deploy the Quarkus application to Kubernetes.
+6. Deploy the Quarkus application to Kubernetes.
 This step creates a Kubernetes Deployment, Service and Ingress for the Quarkus application.
 Note the Kubernetes resources are automatically created by the Quarkus Kubernetes extension in step 3.
     ```bash
     kubectl -n keycloak-namespace apply -f target/kubernetes/kubernetes.yml
     ```
-6. Change directory back to the root of the project.
+7. Change directory back to the root of the project.
     ```bash
     cd ..
     ```